brendan-ward/pymgl/README.md

 #### Ubuntu 20.04

-Due to the complexity of building manylinux wheels that include OpenGL and successfully compile `maplibre-gl-native`, wheels are only available for Ubuntu 20.04.
+Due to the complexity of building manylinux wheels that include OpenGL and successfully compile `maplibre-gl-native`, wheels are only available for Ubuntu 20.04 and 22.04.

 Wheels are available on the release page in Github.
 Download and install from there.